Lattice-Automation/seqfold/README.md

 > Ward, M., Datta, A., Wise, M., & Mathews, D. H. (2017).
 Advanced multi-loop algorithms for RNA secondary structure prediction reveal that the simplest model is best.
 Nucleic acids research, 45(14), 8541-8550.

-An investigation of energy functions for multibranch loops that validates the simple linear approach employed by `Jaeger, 1989` that keeps runtime at `O(n³)`.
+An investigation of energy functions for multibranch loops that validates the simple linear approach employed by `Jaeger, 1989` that keeps runtime within `O(n³)`.